 I started using sr.ht recently and a few ideas I would like to see have already been reported.
 I would like to upvote on such tickets to indicate that it's something I would like to see as well, without necessarily having to comment - as it adds to more notifications.

-no yet... but this is a deliberate omission.
-I don't know of any maintainers who actually use votes to govern their priorities, they're usually just a placebo that prevents
+I'm not saying "no" yet... but this is a deliberate omission.
+I don't know of any maintainers who actually use votes to govern their priorities, they're usually just a placebo that prevents "me too"ing.

 Github has the reaction system, which helps reduce noise but no meaningful way to sort by how many users are actually having the issue.